William R. Moody: Early life and education

 Moody was born in Columbus, Mississippi on January 12, 1900, the son of William Robert Moody and Daisy Butler.
 He studied at Hampden–Sydney College and earned a Bachelor of Arts in 1921.
 After graduation, he taught English and Spanish at Greenbrier Military School in Lewisburg, West Virginia, and in 1922 he became head of the English department, a post he kept till 1923.
 After that, he enrolled at the Virginia Theological Seminary to study for the ordained ministry and graduated with a Bachelor of Divinity in 1926.
 On July 25, 1928, he married Cordie Lee Winston Moncure, and together had two children.
-He was awarded a Doctor of Divinity from Hampden–Sydney College in 1944, and another from the Virginia Seminary in 1946.
+He was awarded an honorary Doctor of Divinity from Hampden–Sydney College in 1944, and another from the Virginia Theological Seminary in 1946.

 Ordained ministry

-Moody was ordained deacon on 4, June 1926 by Bishop Beverley D. Tucker of Southern Virginia, and priest April 8, 1927 by Bishop Arthur C. Thomson, Coadjutor of Southern Virginia.
+Moody was ordained deacon on June 4, 1926 by Bishop Beverley D. Tucker of Southern Virginia, and priest April 8, 1927 by Bishop Arthur C. Thomson, Coadjutor of Southern Virginia.
 Between 1927 and 1928, he served as priest-in-charge of St Andrew's Church in Lawrenceville, Virginia, Emmanuel Church in Callaville, Virginia and St Mark's Church in Cochran, Virginia.
 He then became rector of Grace Church in Silver Spring, Maryland and remained till 1933.
 In 1931, he also became Chairman of the department for religious education and a member of the Executive Council and the standing committee.
 In 1932, he served as instructor of Sacred Duties at St Alban's School for Boys in Washington, D.C.
 In 1933, he became rector of St Mark's Church in Washington, D.C., while in 1939 became rector of Christ Church in Baltimore.

 Bishop

 On June 26, 1945, Moody was elected Bishop of Lexington on the third ballot.
-He was consecrated on October 24, 1945, at Christ Church Cathedral (Lexington, Kentucky), by Presiding Bishop Henry St. George Tucker.
+He was consecrated on October 24, 1945, at Christ Church Cathedral (Lexington, Kentucky), with Presiding Bishop Henry St. George Tucker as chief consecrator.
 In 1947, he was involved in controversy over the remarriage of divorced persons.
 He retired in 1971.